LocationVellore, Tamil Nadu 632001, India

 Construction costs70.000 €

-From the architect.
+Text description provided by the architects.
 Vellore House hosts twenty abandoned and parentless children in support to a special care program that follows deprived children from early childhood and beyond in education and training.

 The project layout was defined through a participative process that has allowed to solve the main issues of this special family: children feel protected and free to play, while the mummy can watch them confidently.